Symbols For The Hunger Games

 The Gamesmakers: A Symbol of Manipulation and Control

 The Gamemakers, with their seemingly detached observation of the Games, represent the manipulative and controlling nature of the Capitol.
-They exert a considerable level of influence over the tributes’ fates, highlighting the arbitrary and cruel nature of the system.
+Which means they exert a considerable level of influence over the tributes’ fates, highlighting the arbitrary and cruel nature of the system.
 Their detached observation underscores the dehumanization of the tributes and the casual disregard for human life.

 The Gamemakers demonstrate the Capitol’s manipulation and control not just over the tributes but over the narrative itself, shaping the story to fit their purposes.